5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 James Miller

-Updated: April 13, 2026
+Updated: July 7, 2026

 Sofa beds are an ideal solution when you need extra sleeping space for overnight guests.
 But traditional sleeper sofas have the unwelcome reputation of being the worst of both worlds.
-They're uncomfortable in both sofa and bed modes, and made from synthetic materials containing toxic chemicals.
+They're uncomfortable in both sofa and bed modes, and are made from synthetic materials containing toxic chemicals.

 The latest organic sofa beds and eco-friendly sleeper sofas solve both these problems.